Skip to main content

 As mentioned, on the north coast, exposed to the north-east trade winds, it rains even in winter.

-In the western part (see San Fernando de Monte Cristi, Luperón, and the Amber Coast), the rains follow a particular pattern, opposite to the one typical of the Caribbean, in fact, the least rainy season is summer, from June to September (although this does not happen every year), while the winter season, when the north-east trade winds blow, is rainy.
+In the central-western part (see San Fernando de Monte Cristi, Luperón, and the Amber Coast), the rains follow a particular pattern, opposite to the one typical of the Caribbean, in fact, the least rainy season is summer, from June to September (although this does not happen every year), while the winter season, when the north-east trade winds blow, is rainy.

 Puerto Plata